Follow the Yellow Brick Road Tour

-Follow the Yellow Brick Road Tour was a concert tour by English musician Elton John taking place in North America and Europe in promotion of the 40th anniversary re-release of 1973's Goodbye Yellow Brick Road.
+Follow the Yellow Brick Road Tour was a concert tour by British musician Elton John in North America and Europe in promotion of the 40th anniversary re-release of 1973's Goodbye Yellow Brick Road.

 Background

 The tour to support the 40th anniversary re-release of 1973's Goodbye Yellow Brick Road started on 12 March 2014 in Beaumont, Texas and ended in December 2014 in New York City.